-Data Collection, Reporting, and Evaluation Requirements
+Data Collection, Reporting and Evaluation Requirements

-Projects selected for funding will be required to submit a Local Evaluation Plan and Local Evaluation Report.
+Projects selected for funding will be required to submit Quarterly Progress Reports, a Local Evaluation Plan and a Local Evaluation Report.
 Applicants are encouraged, but not required, to use outside evaluators to ensure objective and impartial evaluations.
 Specifically, applicants are encouraged to partner with institutions of higher learning universities, state universities and community colleges.

-Required Set-Aside for Evaluation Efforts
+Required Set-Aside for Data Collection and Evaluation Efforts